Loughton: History

+The 1878 Act protected the forest from development, but also ended the rights of local residents to lop timber.
+In compensation for the loss of these rights, Lopping Hall was built as a public hall for the town by the Corporation of London, opening in 1884.

+On the north-eastern side of Loughton the Debden estate was built from 1945 onwards as part of the policy of London overspill, which aimed both to reduce overcrowding in London and to replacing housing and industry in London which had been lost during the Second World War.
+Although Loughton was outside the administrative area of the County of London, the Debden estate was built by London County Council.
+The estate took its name from the ancient manor of Debden, which had been centred on Debden Green to the north of the new estate.

 Located within Debden's industrial estate is the former printing works of the Bank of England; in 1993 the printing works were taken over by De La Rue on their winning the contract to print the banknotes.
 The headquarters of greeting card company Clinton Cards and construction firm Higgins Group are also located within the Debden Industrial Estate.
 In 2008, electronics firm Amshold announced their intention to move the group's headquarters to Loughton from Brentwood.
 They moved to a site in Langston Road; in 2012, their property company Amsprop converted a headquarters building next to the Town Council offices in Rectory Lane.

 In 2002, Loughton featured in the ITV1 programme Essex Wives, a documentary series about the lives of some of the nouveau riche who have resided in the Essex satellite towns of London since the 1980s.
 The series propelled Jodie Marsh, one of its featured characters, to fame.
 Journalists' use of the term "golden triangle" to describe the towns of Loughton, Buckhurst Hill and Chigwell for their propensity to attract wealthy footballers, soap-opera actors and TV celebrities as residents derives from this.

 The town has been used as a backdrop in other television series, notably The Only Way is Essex, and two shops in the High Road are associated with members of its cast.